hiveml/simple-ml-serving/README.md

     --image=$HOME/flower_photos/daisy/21652746_cc379e0eea_m.jpg
 ```

-If you're having trouble installing tensorflow and bazel, especially if you're not on linux, I'm personally a huge fan of Docker (https://www.docker.com/get-docker) -- I tested this code using
+Alternatively, you can use my prebuilt Docker (https://www.docker.com/get-docker) image like so:

 ```
-sudo docker run -it tensorflow/tensorflow:latest-devel /bin/bash
+sudo docker run -it -P liubowei/simple-ml-serving:latest /bin/bash

+>>> cd ~ && cat test.sh && bash test.sh
 ```

-which dropped me in a bash terminal where i ran the steps above.
+which puts you into an interactive shell inside the container and runs the above command; you can also follow along with the rest of this post inside the container if you wish.

 Now, tensorflow has saved the model information into `/tmp/output_graph.pb` and `/tmp/output_labels.txt`, which are passed above as command-line parameters to the label_image.py script (https://github.com/tensorflow/tensorflow/blob/r1.4/tensorflow/examples/image_retraining/label_image.py).
 Google also gives us another inference script (https://github.com/tensorflow/models/blob/master/tutorials/image/imagenet/classify_image.py#L130), also linked in https://www.tensorflow.org/tutorials/image_recognition.